Vicky Bullett: College career

 Bullett is one of the most decorated players in the history of the women's basketball program at the University of Maryland, which she attended from 1985 to 1989.
 Over the course of her college career, Bullett averaged 16.9 points per game and 8.5 rebounds per game.
 She set Maryland records for points scored, field goals made, and rebounds recovered.
 She led the Terrapins to three ACC titles and one NCAA Final Four.
 In 1989, Bullett was named ACC Tournament MVP, ACC Player of the Year, and a Kodak All-American.
 She was also chosen for the All-ACC First Team in 1987, 1988, and 1989.

 Bullett graduated from Maryland with a bachelor's degree in general studies.
 In 2001, she returned to school and earned an additional degree in social work.
-In 2015, she graduated from the United States Sports Academy with a master‘s degree in sports coaching.
+In 2015, she graduated from the United States Sports Academy with a master's degree in sports coaching.

 After she graduated, the University of Maryland honored Bullett by retiring her jersey (#23).
 She was also named a member of the ACC Women's Basketball 50th Anniversary team in 2003.
 In 2007, Bullett was named an ACC Women's Basketball Legend.
 She is also a member of the Maryland Athletics Walk of Fame.

 Fellow left-handed forward Crystal Langhorne in 2007-2008 broke many of Bullett's Maryland career records.

 USA Basketball

-Bullett was selected to the 1988 and 1992 United States Olympic Teams, which won gold and bronze medals, respectively.
+Bullett was selected to the 1988 and 1992 United States Olympic Teams, which won gold (1988) and bronze medals (1992).

 She also played on the 1986 USA Select (junior national) team, the United States team which won the gold medal at the 1990 World Championships, and the United States team for the 1990 Goodwill Games.

 Bullett was a member of the USA National team at the 1990 World Championships, held in Kuala Lumpur, Malaysia.
 The team won their opening round games fairly easily, with the closest of the first three games a 27-point victory over Czechoslovakia.
 Then they faced Cuba, a team that had beaten the US in exhibition matches only a few weeks earlier.
 The USA team was losing at halftime, but came back to win 87–78.
 The USA team found itself behind at halftime to Canada in their next game, but came back to win easily 95–70.
 After an easy match against Bulgaria, the USA team faced Czechoslovakia again, end achieved an almost identical result, winning 87–59.
 In the title match, the USA team won the gold medal with a score of 88–78.
 Bullett averaged 9.5 points per game.